Viator Reservation System API (1.0)

 • SupplierOptionCode – this field is optional.
 It is used when a product has multiple options, it identifies an option (or a variant) of the product.

-Viator currently only supports a limited group of pricing options (age bands): Adult, Child, Youth, Infant and Senior, although Reservation Systems and Suppliers may support other pricing categories.
+Viator currently only supports a limited group of pricing rates (aka. age bands): Adult, Child, Youth, Infant and Senior.
+Reservation Systems and operators may support other pricing rates.

-We recommend the following mapping of various pricing options to Viator supported options.
+We recommend the following mapping of various pricing rates to Viator supported options.

 Adult Adult